11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Here are a couple of examples:

 Have you ever been obsessed with your health?
-Get obsessed with improving your health, including the food you choose to ingest as well as having an activity or exercise routine.
+Get obsessed with improving your health, including the food you choose to eat, as well as having an activity or exercise routine.

-Care genuinely about how you take care of your health and the long-term impact of not doing so, and the long term impact and the benefits of doing so.
-Believe in the of the truism that we are what we eat.
+Care genuinely about how you take care of your health and understand the long-term impact of not doing so and the long-term impact and benefits of doing so.
+Believe in the truism that we are what we eat.
 Be obsessed with taking care of your physical health by eating healthy.
 Fixate on making exercise or some leisure activity an integral part of your life experience.

-Focus on developing a comprehensive approach to living healthy.
+Focus on developing a comprehensive approach to living healthily.
 An obsession with your health is an altruistic obsession.

 Are your values congruent with the type of partners and relationships you choose?